Terms and Conditions

 9. All Work shall be guaranteed for a minimum one year after final approval, unless local laws require a longer warranty period.
 The General Contractor shall sign the written guarantee as provided by the Owner.
 The guarantee shall cover all general and subcontractor work.
 All defects discovered during this period shall be repaired to the Owner’s satisfaction at the Contractor’s expense.

-1. Names of materials and manufacturers shown on these Plans do not represent an endorsement or recommendation by UAB Truoba company.
-Final selections of materials are the responsibility of the homeowner and/or builder, including, but not limited to proper installation of materials, nailing, gluing, caulking, insulating, flashing, roofing, weatherproofing and many other small items and details not necessarily indicated on the Plans, and over which UAB Truoba company has no control or responsibility.
-UAB Truoba company shall not be held liable for any errors, omissions, or deficiencies in any form by any party whatsoever.
+1. Names of materials and manufacturers shown on these Plans do not represent an endorsement or recommendation by Truoba LLC company.
+Final selections of materials are the responsibility of the homeowner and/or builder, including, but not limited to proper installation of materials, nailing, gluing, caulking, insulating, flashing, roofing, weatherproofing and many other small items and details not necessarily indicated on the Plans, and over which Truoba LLC company has no control or responsibility.
+Truoba LLC company shall not be held liable for any errors, omissions, or deficiencies in any form by any party whatsoever.

 1. The purchaser is responsible that construction drawing plan set complies with local building codes and regulations of a location where the Truoba’s house will be built.
 The purchaser also acknowledges that the house plan construction drawings must be reviewed and house structure approved by local structural engineer.

 1. All house plan sales, modifications and custom home designs are not refundable once the sale is made.
 However, your first house plan order can be exchanged for another house plan within 30 days of the original order.
-Fees for exchanging house plan are: 15% of the amount of the original order, plus the difference in cost if exchanged for a higher priced plan or less the difference in cost if exchanged for a lower priced house plan.
+Fees for exchanging house plans are 15% of the amount of the original order, plus the difference in cost if exchanged for a higher priced house plan.

-© UAB Truoba is the author of Truoba house plans and owns the copyright in it.
-UAB Truoba remains the ownership and copyright of drawings and these house design displayed in www.truoba.com .
-These house plans may not be reproduced in any form in whole or in part without the prior written permission of the copyright owner – UAB Truoba, (Company code: 304914512, 70A J. Semaškos gatvė, Kaunas, Lithuania, LT-47337)
+© Truoba LLC is the author of Truoba house plans and owns the copyright in it.
+Truoba LLC remains the ownership and copyright of drawings and these house design displayed in www.truoba.com.
+These house plans may not be reproduced in any form in whole or in part without the prior written permission of the copyright owner – Truoba LLC, (8 The Green st., Dover, Delaware, USA, 19901)